Temple Summer in Germany

 Contact

-• Dr. Andrea Schmidt, Department of German, French, Italian and Slavic; Temple University;
+• Dr. Andrea Schmidt, Assistant Professor of Instruction, Department of Modern Languages, Literatures, and Cultures,

 • Education Abroad: 215-204-0720;